Efficient Estimation of Average Treatment Effect on the Treated under Endogenous Treatment Assignment: Implementation and Asymptotic Properties

 Assumption~\ref{assump:consistency.para} is on regularity conditions.
-Assumption~\ref{assump:quality.nuisance.est} is about the quality of ML nuisance estimates.
-It requires that the ML estimators for $f_0(y_0\mid \x,0)$ and $f_1(y_1\mid \x,1)$ are uniformly consistent and their mean squared errors (MSEs) achieve the rate $o_p(n^{-1/4})$.
-Now we summarize the large sample property of the estimate of $\bpsi$ in the following theorem.
+Assumption~\ref{assump:quality.nuisance.est} is about the quality of ML nuisance estimates, which ensures that the second-order residuals of the DML estimator are negligible.
+This rate is achievable for many ML methods under suitable structural assumptions on the nuisance functions; see, for example, \cite{BickelRitovTsybakov2009} for $\ell_1$-penalized methods in sparse models, \cite{WagerAthey2018} for regression trees and random forests, and \cite{FarrellLiangMisra2021} for neural networks.
+Now we establish the large sample property of the estimator $\wh\bpsi$ in the following theorem.